NebulousLabs/hsd_wrapper/README.md

 `siasky.net`.
 * `HSD_NETWORK`: The Handshake network to be used.
 Defaults to `mainnet`.
 * `HSD_HOST` and `HSD_PORT`: Defines where the wrapper can reach a trusted HSD node.
-If the HSD node is running on the host machine on wchih the Docker image is being run, use `host.docker.internal` in order to make it possible for the wrapper to reach the server from within the container.
+If the HSD node is running on the host machine on which the Docker image is being run, use `host.docker.internal` in order to make it possible for the wrapper to reach the server from within the container.
 Defaults to `0.0.0.0:12037`.